Flexible Teaching Resources

-Due to the uncertainty of COVID-19 this fall semester, faculty will need to be flexible with their teaching and ready to shift to hybrid/remote instruction when necessary.
+Due to the uncertainty of COVID-19, faculty will need to be flexible with their teaching and ready to shift to hybrid/remote instruction when necessary.
 The following resources can assist you with transitioning between in-person and hybrid/remote teaching:

 - Lessons Learned from Pandemic Teaching: A panel of six instructors at Boise State gives their recommendations for teaching remotely.